devopsor/javascript-tutorial/README.md

 | Arrow Functions    | In ES5, both function and return keywords are used to define a function.    | An arrow function is a new feature introduced in ES6 by which we don't require the function keyword to define the function.    |
 | Loops    | In ES5, there is a use of for loop to iterate over elements.     | ES6 introduced the concept of for...of loop to perform an iteration over the values of the iterable objects.     |

+### Execute Javascript
+1. navigate to folder _javascript-es-tutorials_
 ![](/assets/open.png "Difference between ES5 and ES6")

+2. open vscode, click the _file_ menu, select _open workspace from file_.
 ![](/assets/workspace.png "Difference between ES5 and ES6")

+3. select _js.code-workspace_.
 ![](/assets/import.png "Difference between ES5 and ES6")

+4. select the javascript file that you want to execute, and click green triangle in _RUN AND DEBUG_ area.
 ![](/assets/execute.png "Difference between ES5 and ES6")